Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

-Several weeks before your expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit card to pay your renewal fee.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, are sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

-If you do not complete renewal by the expiration date, your license/certificate will lapse.
-It is illegal to practice in Delaware while your license/certificate is lapsed.
+If you do not complete renewal by the expiration date, your license/certificate will expire.
+It is illegal to practice in Delaware while your license is expired.

-If you fail to renew by the end of the one-year period, your license/certificate will terminate.
-To resume practicing in Delaware after termination, you must reapply.
+If you fail to renew within one year, the license will terminate.
+To resume practicing in Delaware, you must apply in DELPROS as a new applicant.